Antonomasia3rd/stuff/README.md

 it's source code archive from the "basic programming" course 👀

 (aka. programs that i made during the 1st semester of college)

+# TL;DR

+not using :3 because i though it's cringe on public but i rly want to (⁠╥⁠﹏⁠╥⁠)